ghc/ghc/docs/users_guide/ghci.rst

 throws the exception, and then use :ghci-cmd:`:trace` and :ghci-cmd:`:history` to establish the context.
 However, ``head`` is in a library and we can't set a breakpoint on it directly.
-For this reason, GHCi provides the flags ``-fbreak-on-exception`` which causes the evaluator to stop when an exception is thrown, and ``-fbreak-on-error``, which works similarly but stops only on uncaught exceptions.
+For this reason, GHCi provides the flags :ghc-flag:`-fbreak-on-exception` which causes the evaluator to stop when an exception is thrown, and :ghc-flag:`-fbreak-on-error`, which works similarly but stops only on uncaught exceptions.
 When stopping at an exception, GHCi will act just as it does when a breakpoint is hit, with the deviation that it will not show you any source code location.
 Due to